erochest/ribot/README.md

 * `!log on` — turn on logging for the user.
 * `!echo STRING` — echo back.
 * `!search QUERY` — search the log of messages.
+* `!mimic NICK` — mimic the language of the user nick.

 # Search Queries